To add a Service, select ‘Service’ from the Add menu on the Resources page:

 You can perform calculations on the aggregate, service-level, data using Complex Datapoints:

-Use the Insert Datapoint to reference aggregate data, and these expressions to perform the desired calculations.
+Use the Insert Datapoint to reference aggregate data, and the expression syntax highlighted in Complex Datapoints to perform the desired calculations.
 For example, you may want to monitor a ratio of healthy resources in a cluster by dividing the sum of a status datapoint by a count of included instances.

 Set Service-level thresholds